Robert Finley (musician): Life and career

-Finley was born and raised in Bernice, Louisiana, United States.
-At 11 years old he began practicing the guitar he had purchased from a thrift store.
+Finley was born and raised in Bernice, Louisiana.
+At 11 years old, he began practicing the guitar he had purchased from a thrift store.
 Gospel music played a crucial role in his early development: "I always went to gospel quartet groups and I always took the front row seat, and I just watched their fingers", recollected Finley in an interview.
 In 1970, he joined the U.S. Army, originally to serve as a helicopter technician in Germany.
 Upon his arrival, however, Finley accommodated the army band's need for a guitarist and bandleader by traveling with the group throughout Europe until he was discharged.

 After returning to Louisiana, Finley worked as a part-time street performer, leader of the gospel group Brother Finley and the Gospel Sisters, and as a carpenter.
 He was deemed legally blind and forced to retire from carpentry.
 In 2015, Music Maker Relief Foundation, a non-profit organization that supports aging blues musicians, discovered Finley busking before a gig in Arkansas.
 With their help, Finley made a musical comeback, featuring him in packaged tours with acts including Robert Lee Coleman and Alabama Slim.

 Finley released his first album, Age Don't Mean a Thing, on September 30, 2016, on Big Legal Mess Records.
 Although for the most part Finley was a bluesman, his record producer Bruce Watson keyed in on more of his soulful compositions.
 With production credits from Watson and Jimbo Mathus, Finley traveled to Memphis to record the album with members of the Bo-Keys.
 He penned all but two of the tracks, highlighted by an autobiographical title song, on Age Don't Mean a Thing, evoking influences from Booker T. and the MGs, James Brown, and B. B. King.
 Music journalists were highly receptive to Finley's comeback and album, particularly his revitalizing take on Southern soul.